• Skip to main content

 D. Lempuyang Temple: The Gateway of Heaven

-Penataran Agung Lempuyang Temple, located in the highlands of the East Bali tourist area, is one of the oldest Hindu temples and has an essential role in Bali.
+Penataran Agung Lempuyang Temple, located in the highlands of the East Bali tourist area, is one of the oldest Hindu temples and plays an essential role in Bali.

 Tourists know Penataran Agung Lempuyang Temple as the ‘Gate to Heaven’ because a gate within the temple frames a view of Mount Agung.